 - Term: How many months will it take you to pay off your loan?

 - Sales tax and registration: Don’t forget to factor these costs into your price tag.

 - APR: Your annual percentage rate reflects the interest rate you’ll pay over the course of the loan term per year.

 Extra car costs

 While you may understand what goes into your car payment, don’t neglect the other costs that come along with car ownership.
 Depending on the car you choose, your car insurance could be another impactful monthly payment.
-There’s also gas, maintenance and emergencies to plan for.
-Have a good understanding of how many miles you drive in a year and consider a fuel-efficient vehicle if gas costs are a concern.
+There’s also gas, maintenance, emergencies and possibly additional protection to plan for.
+Have a good understanding of how many miles you drive in a year and consider a fuel-efficient or electric vehicle if gas costs are a concern.

 Planning for a payment

 Adding another monthly financial commitment means you need to first take a close look at your current finances.
 Take time to track spending and consider your credit score.
 Ask some of these questions to begin the planning process:

 - Do you have room in your budget to add a monthly cost?
 Or, do you need to make changes to your spending behaviors to build in a new recurring payment?